mythril-forge/homebrew-spells/spells/level-3/vampiric-touch.md

 ## Description
 The touch of your shadow-wreathed hand can siphon life force from others to heal your wounds.
-Make a Melee Spell Attack against a creature within your reach.
+When you cast this spell, and then later as a bonus action, you can make a Melee Spell Attack against a creature you can reach.
-On a hit, the target takes `2d10` necrotic damage, and you regain hit points equal to half the amount of necrotic damage dealt.
+On a hit, the target takes `2d10` necrotic damage, and you regain hit points equal to half the damage that you dealt.
-Until the spell ends, you can make the attack again as a bonus action action.

 ---